Gomery History, Family Crest & Coats of Arms

 Early History of the Gomery family

 This web page shows only a small excerpt of our Gomery research.
-Another 47 words (3 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gomery History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gomery History in all our PDF Extended History products and printed products wherever possible.

 Gomery Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gomery family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Gomery Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gomery family